Story

 Experiencing cancer up close has given our family a whole new perspective on life.
 We as a family wanted to do something meaningful to support others going through similar struggles.
 That's why I've decided to take on a big challenge in his honour.

-On March 15, 2025, I'm going to tackle the HYROX Glasgow men's individual event.
+When I started this challenge, my original plan was to tackle the HYROX Glasgow men's individual event on March 15, 2025.
 I've never done an individual HYROX before—only a mixed doubles with my wife Grace in Dublin last November—which was tough but incredible.
-HYROX is a global fitness race that combines running with functional workouts.
-It's 8 km of running broken up with 8 different workouts.

 Taking on this challenge is a bit daunting, but my dad's strength inspires me to push myself.
 While the NHS is taking care of his treatment, we want to support Macmillan Cancer Support, an amazing charity that helps people affected by cancer every day.
 There are currently 3 million people living with cancer in the UK today.
 It's Macmillan's goal to be there for everyone from the moment of diagnosis, but they can't do this without donations from people like you.

-My goal is to raise £400, but it would mean the world to us if we could surpass that.
 Your support would not only help Macmillan continue their vital work but also honour my dad's incredible spirit.

 Thank you so much for being part of this journey with us.
 Every donation, no matter how small, makes a difference.